sourmash-bio/sourmash/doc/command-line.md

 (if signatures are created with `-p abund`) the [angular similarity](https://en.wikipedia.org/wiki/Cosine_similarity#Angular_distance_and_similarity).

-The default output
-is a text display of a similarity matrix where each entry `[i, j]` contains the estimated Jaccard index between input signature `i` and input signature `j`.
-The output matrix can be saved to a file with `--output` and used with the `sourmash plot` subcommand (or loaded with `numpy.load(...)`.
-Using `--csv` will output a CSV file that can be loaded into other languages than Python, such as R.
+The default output is a text display of a similarity matrix where each entry `[i, j]` contains the estimated Jaccard index between input signature `i` and input signature `j`.
+The output matrix can be saved to a numpy binary file with `--output <outfile.mat>` and used with the `sourmash plot` subcommand (or loaded with `numpy.load(...)`.
+Using `--csv <outfile.csv>` will output a CSV file that can be loaded into other languages than Python, such as R.

 As of sourmash 4.4.0, `compare` also supports Average Nucleotide Identity (ANI) estimates instead of Jaccard or containment index; use